TicketsBot/docs/src/premium/whitelabel-setup-guide.md

 ## (Step 3 of 6) Tweak Settings
 Next, we need to edit some very important settings.

-Switch to the `Bot` tab in the sidebar, press `Add Bot` and confirm:
+Switch to the `Bot` tab in the sidebar:

 ![Create Bot](/img/whitelabel/create_bot.webp)